greyblake/greyblake.github.com/source/_posts/2011-02-04-backuping-and-restoring-postgresql-databases.markdown

 title: "Backuping and restoring PostgreSQL databases"
 date: "2011-02-04 23:48:55"
 comments: true
-categories: postgresql bash unix backup restore database db
+categories: postgresql bash unix backup restore database db linux
 ---

 Recently I had a deal with backuping data from PostreSQL database.
 So I want to share two scripts I created, one to backup and one to restore databases.